kataw/kataw/README.md

 if (node.kind === Kataw.SyntaxKind.Identifier) {}
 ```

-In the same way as for `NodeFlags` the `kind` contain some additional information that you can extract through public API.
+In the same way as for `NodeFlags` the `kind` contain some additional information that you can extract through the public API.

-E. g. `Kataw.isKeyword`, `Kataw.isIdentifier`, and `Kataw.isFutureReserved`.
-This is made possbible because there are no `token` in Kataw.
+For example `Kataw.isKeyword`, `Kataw.isIdentifier`, and `Kataw.isFutureReserved`.

+This is made possible because there are no `token` in Kataw.
 Everything is
 a `SyntaxKind` - `token` and `kind` merged into one.

 Kataw also exports all CST nodes so you can create your own nodes.